Virtual Digester Operator School

-This October, ABC is offering our full ABC Operator School program, designed to help operators optimize their bigoas systems and reduce costly mistakes.
-Students will attend seven afternoon sessions throughout the month of October, inluding 14 modules consisting of over 25 hours of training from the industry’s most expert operators.
+This upcoming February, ABC is offering our full ABC Operator School program, designed to help operators optimize their biogas systems and reduce costly mistakes.
+Students will attend seven afternoon sessions throughout the month of February, including 14 modules consisting of over 25 PDH hours of training from the industry’s most expert operators.
 You’ll learn the skills you need to excel on the job as a Biogas System Operator, including how to repair, maintain, and troubleshoot biogas system components.

 ABC’s Operator Training School is required coursework in order to participate in ABC’s Operator Certification Program, which is a form of accreditation for biogas system operators.
 As the biogas industry grows, policymakers may soon require anaerobic digesters to be run by certified operators.
 Keep your operators on the cutting-edge by getting them certified after the course.